StarRocks/starrocks/docs/en/sql-reference/sql-functions/array-functions/array_repeat.md

 ## Parameters

-- `element`: The element to be repeated, of type BOOLEAN, TINYINT, SMALLINT, INT, BIGINT, LARGEINT, FLOAT, DOUBLE, DECIMALV2, VARCHAR, DATETIME, DATE, JSON, or an ARRAY of these types.
+- `element`: The element to be repeated can be any data type supported by StarRocks.

 - `count`: The number of repetitions, of type INT.